8 critical design aspects for better public restrooms

 Exteriors require something that has an excellent aesthetic yet will last the distance.

-Timber looks great, but is a very demanding material.
-Without regular maintenance it will split.
-Wood-look aluminium is much more durable.
-It offers the aesthetic appeal of timber and is easy to clean.
-Long-term maintenance is lower.
-It’s also excellent for coastal locations since it is not susceptible to salt-induced corrosion.
+Timber has a beautiful natural appearance, but is a very high-maintenance material, requiring frequent treatment to prevent splitting.
+Wood-look aluminium is much more durable, while offering the aesthetic appeal of timber and is easy to clean.
+Long-term maintenance is lower, and is an excellent choice for coastal locations as it is not susceptible to salt-induced corrosion.

 Incorporating design elements or artwork on your exteriors that reflect local aesthetics or cultural heritage can help the facility blend with its surroundings and foster a sense of community ownership.
-Not only can this make a facility feel less purely functional, it also tends to inhibit graffiti.
+Not only can this make a facility feel less purely functional, it also tends to inhibit graffiti and vandalism.

 #7 Lighting

 LED lighting fixtures are standard these days due to their long lifespan and low energy consumption.
 The amount chosen should be sufficient to brightly illuminate the facility, and if it’s a standalone block, its surrounds.
-Lighting — both interior and exterior — is an important factor in minimising vandalism.
+Lighting — both interior and exterior — is an important factor in minimising vandalism in line with CPTED principles..

 If you can, harness natural light for energy savings and to create a more pleasant environment.
 Be mindful of privacy and use frosted or translucent materials for windows or skylights.